DataCamp Competitions are designed to closely mirror data analyst challenges to help learners apply their skills to real-world problems and datasets.

 A workspace is a collection of source, data, and configuration files that represents all of the work you are doing for certain data analysis.
 It corresponds to what would typically be a GitHub repository or an RStudio project.

 Once submitted, you’ll see a pop-up confirming your submission.
+You will also receive an email confirming your submission.

 Frequently Asked Questions